 The correct tool is not available leading to a makeshift repair.
 Another possibility is that substandard tools are being used, resulting in a poor quality repair.
 For example, when aligning pieces of equipment like pumps, motors, pulleys and conveyors, the quality of work may be affected by an out of calibration alignment tool.
 This would result in poor alignment and a premature failure.
 Having the correct tools, which are properly calibrated, would resolve this root cause of failure.

 Pressure to quickly return equipment to an operational state is a factor that can lead to a hasty repair.
 In these situations, a technician can miss or intentionally skip an important step in the repair process, leading to poor equipment performance, excessive parts wear and future break downs.

 In order to perform Root Cause Analysis of failures thoroughly, it’s vital to ensure that failures do not occur in the future.
 Once the correct cause is identified, corrective actions can be taken and the reliability of the equipment improved.

-Root Cause Analysis requires data which is provided by a CMMS system.
+Root Cause Analysis requires data which is provided by CMMS software.
 Having all the details such as what was repaired and replaced, by whom, when, how often and conditions found is critical information in determining root cause.
 DPSI provides a variety of CMMS solutions to help you collect the data needed for Root Cause Analysis tracking.
 Contact us today for a free trial and find out how we can help you better manage maintenance in your manufacturing plant or facility.